-US business schools have had a tough time in recent years with visa regulations and the anti-immigration policies of the current administration putting internationals off.
+US business schools are having a tough time right now with visa restrictions, a disorganized response to the coronavirus pandemic, and the anti-immigration policies of the current administration putting internationals off.
 STEM-designated masters programs offer some hope.

 “Generally, more internationals apply to the STEM-eligible programs,” he says.
-“It’s an additional attraction; the extra two years of OPT is certainly a benefit.”
+“The extra two years of OPT is an additional attraction.”

 STEM masters on the rise

-Smith offers three non-STEM-designated masters programs in accounting, business and management, and finance.
-While Smith’s Master of Finance is not STEM-eligible, it offers a Master of Quantitative Finance which is.
+While Smith’s Master of Finance is not STEM-eligible, the school offers a Master of Quantitative Finance which is.
 The program requires six additional credit hours where students drill down into the technical; financial modelling, forecasting, and analytics.

-When Smith launched its Master of Quantitative Finance last year, about a third of students who originally applied for the Master of Finance transferred onto it.
+After Smith launched its Master of Quantitative Finance, about a third of students who originally applied for the Master of Finance transferred onto it.

-Just a handful of MBA programs come anywhere close to STEM-eligibility, and these are limited to students on more science-based specialized tracks—like the business analytics concentration on the full-time MBA at the University of Iowa’s Tippie College of Business, or Wisconsin School of Business’ MBA specialization in operations and technology management.
+There are a number of STEM-designated MBA programs on offer at leading business schools like Duke Fuqua, Kellogg, and NYU Stern, although STEM-designated MBAs are often limited to students on more science-based specialized tracks—like the business analytics concentration on the full-time MBA at the University of Iowa’s Tippie College of Business, or Wisconsin School of Business’ MBA specialization in operations and technology management.